Working with Foreign Counsel

 Franchisors can easily find themselves at a loss when searching for local counsel.
 Assessing the experience and competence of foreign lawyers can be difficult, particularly when thousands of kilometers and a myriad of cultural differences stand in the way.
 However, there are some basic tools available to aid in the search:

 1. Consult as many sources as possible and look for lawyers’ names that keep coming up.
 Good lawyers tend to maintain a high profile in their home jurisdictions and command recognition among clients and colleagues.
-Legal ranking systems/directories such as Martindale-Hubbell and Who’s Who Legal, while not the last word, can provide a prospective client with a general idea of who is out there.
-Good lawyers also tend to appear in trade publications regularly and are actively involved in relevant industry associations such as the International Franchising Association and local trade groups.
+Legal ranking systems/directories such as Chambers and Who’s Who Legal, while not the last word, can provide a prospective client with a general idea of who is out there.
+Good lawyers also tend to appear in trade publications regularly and are actively involved in relevant industry associations such as the International Franchising Association and regional or local trade groups.
 Clients should review as many sources as possible and try to find out which lawyers are writing articles, delivering seminars and are consistently recommended by their peers.

 2. Word of mouth.
 Clients should speak with their contacts both at home and in the foreign country – they may already have a good idea of who the go-to lawyers are for franchise law in that area.
 Any lawyer can join an industry association or get listed in a legal directory.
 Word of mouth helps to weed out counsel who look good on paper but are not well known or well respected amongst those who know.